 NPR's Ted Robbins reports that the scene inside the courtroom yesterday was disturbing.

-Mr. DAVID BODNEY (Attorney): We were there on the one issue about the public's right of access to sheriff's records.
+DAVID BODNEY: We were there on the one issue about the public's right of access to sheriff's records.

 ROBBINS: David Bodney said he's never seen anything like it.

 BODNEY: It was a first, unexpected.
 It is most rare for anyone to interrupt a federal judge in court, particularly when he is reading a ruling.

 ROBBINS: A number of victims and witnesses to the January 8 shooting were in the courtroom.
 They were led out for a victims' debriefing.
 Ross Zimmerman wasn't there but he thinks the judge made the right decision.
 His son Gabe, an aide to Gabby Giffords, was killed on January 8.